In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 The show starts and the bar closed down, which is bad for business.

-Jon commends the bar staff for their performance that night.
+Jon praises the bar staff for how they performed that night.

 He points out all the things that went wrong and he decides to pull the drag show.